ramsgoli/blog.ramsgoli.com/content/about/index.md

 ___

 I'm always looking to solve the next significant challenge.
-If you are interested in working with me, feel free to shoot me an [email](mailto:ramsgoli@gmail.com)!
+If you are interested in working with me, feel free to shoot me an [email](mailto:ramsgoli@gmail.com) or check out my [resume](/assets/resume.pdf)!